Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

     az upgrade
     ```

-- Install the latest version of [yq](https://mikefarah.gitbook.io/yq/#install) on your WSL2 terminal
+- Install the latest version of [yq](https://mikefarah.gitbook.io/yq/#install) on the WSL2 terminal

     ```bash
     # yq is only required by this script, not required when targeting an AKS cluster